FinleyConway/MaizeMix/readme.md

 # MaizeMix

-`MaizeMix` is an audio engine designed to streamline audio handling within your application, using the capabilities of the [SFML](https://github.com/SFML/SFML) audio library module.
-The design of `MaizeMix` is primarily focused on supporting an Entity-Component-System (ECS) architecture, offering a modular and scalable approach to audio management.
+---

+`MaizeMix` is an ECS oriented audio engine using SFML.

 ## Features

+---
 ### AudioEngine
 - Handles the audio state and attributes
 	- Audio clip management